-The tuition fee is NOK 415 000 (divided into three installments).
+The tuition fee is NOK 450 000 (divided into three installments).
 Study materials are included.
-The tution fee does not included travel expenses (flights and accommodation)
+The tuition fee does not include travel expenses (flights and accommodation)

-There is no quota scholarship available for this programme.
-As this is a part time course, a tourist visa is sufficient.
+As this is a part time programme, you can only apply for a tourist visa.
 If you are eligible for financial support from the Norwegian State Educational Loan Fund, the EMBA is a supported programme.
 Please see their website for more information.
 Please note that we are unable to assist you with queries related to the Norwegian State Educational Loan Fund.

 BI offer scholarships for exceptional candidates joining the Executive MBA.
 Females and employees in non-governmental organizations are encouraged to apply.
 The scholarship awards 25% of tuition fee and will be deducted from the total tuition fee.
 Please note that admission decisions will be made prior to decision on the scholarships.
 Application deadline December 1.